habitat-sh/on-prem-builder/docs-chef-io/content/install/builder-automate.md

     cd on-prem-builder
     ```

-1. Create a `bldr.env` file:
+1. Create a `bldr.env` file or copy the existing sample file:

     ```bash
     touch bldr.env
     ```

-    Or, if you need more explanations about the contents of the `bldr.env` file, copy the existing sample file:
+    Or, if you need more explanations about the contents of the `bldr.env` file, :

     ```bash
     cp bldr.env.sample bldr.env
     ```

-1. Edit `bldr.env`:
+1. Edit the `bldr.env` file:

     * SSL must be enabled in Builder in order to authenticate against Automate, use `APP_SSL_ENABLED=true` and a `APP_URL` beginning with `https`.
     * Set `OAUTH_PROVIDER` to `chef-automate`.
     * Set the values of `OAUTH_USERINFO_URL`, `OAUTH_AUTHORIZE_URL`, and `OAUTH_TOKEN_URL` to the example values provided in the `sample.bldr.env` file substituting `<your.automate.domain>` with your Automate server or domain name.